 The intended day of entry can be, for example, 15 days before the beginning of the studies; in this case, make sure that your insurance policy covers your whole period of intended stay in Spain.

-2.- One photograph: A recent (taken within the last 6 months to reflect your current appearance), passport-size, color photograph, printed on matte/glossy paper, taken against a white, clear, uniform background, facing forward, without dark or reflective glasses, or any garments concealing the applicant’s full oval of the face.
-Photos with a dark background or with objects or people that can be seen behind your head will not be accepted.
-Please do not staple or use any other option besides glue to attach the photo to the form.
+2.- One photograph: Glued or clipped (not stapled) onto visa application form.
+Photo specifications: Passport-size, color photograph, recent (taken within the last 6 months to reflect your current appearance), printed on matte/glossy paper, taken against a white, light, clear, uniform background, facing forward, without dark or reflective glasses, or any garments concealing the applicant’s full oval of the face.

 3.- Valid, unexpired passportOriginal and photocopy of the page or pages of the passport that contain biometric data.
 The passport must be valid for at least the requested time of stay and must contain at least two free pages for visas.
 Passports issued more than 10 years ago will not be accepted.

-4.- Proof of residence or study in our consular jurisdiction: The applicant must be a legal resident or be enrolled in in-person studies within the Consular Section’s jurisdiction (Washington D.C., Maryland, Virginia, West Virginia and North Carolina).
-Residence must be proved by submitting a notarized copy of one of the following valid documents: U.S. drivers' licensestate ID, or university student IDPlease do not submit the original document.
+5.- Proof of residence or study in the consular district.
+The applicant must be a legal resident or be enrolled in in-person studies in a center within our consular jurisdiction (Washington, D.C., Maryland, Virginia, West Virginia and North Carolina).

-5.- Copy of the Acceptance Letter by the Regional Education Authorities (“Nombramiento"): This letter must provide information of the school the applicant has been appointed to (address, phone number, contact email).
+6.- Copy of the Acceptance Letter by the Regional Education Authorities (“Nombramiento"): This letter must provide information of the school the applicant has been appointed to (address, phone number, contact email).
 It must also contain information about the grant, the duration of the program, start and end dates, and the health insurance policy.

-The certificate must be issued in the 3 months preceding the submission of the visa application.
+• The certificate must be issued in the 3 months preceding the submission of the visa application.

-The certificate must include a stamp from the issuing Medical Center, doctor’s name and signature, doctor’s License Number and date of expedition.
+• The certificate must include a stamp from the issuing Medical Center, doctor’s name and signature, doctor’s License Number and date of expedition.

-If the certificate does not include the text in Spanish, an official or certified translation into Spanish is required.
+• If the certificate does not include the text in Spanish, an official or certified translation into Spanish is required.
 In the case of using the bilingual model from our website, the Spanish translation is not necessary.

 Please include a photocopy (not notarized) of the medical certificate with your submitted documents.

-7.- Criminal record check certificate: Applicants of legal age (18 years old and older) who apply for a student visa for a stay of more than 180 days must submit the original and a photocopy (not notarized) of their criminal background check(s) issued by their country or countries of residence in the past five years.
+8.- Criminal record check certificate: Applicants of legal age (18 years old and older) who apply for a student visa for a stay of more than 180 days must submit the original and a photocopy (not notarized) of their criminal background check(s) issued by their country or countries of residence in the past five years.
 The criminal background check must be issued by the U.S. Department of Justice – Federal Bureau of Investigation (FBI).
 We do not accept State or Local Police Background Checks.

 • The background check must be issued within the 6 months preceding the submission of the visa application.